UoW-CPC/muscle-orchestrator/README.md

  # Move back to the parent folder
  cd ..
  ```
-2. Take the jobs.json file from the 'app/bin' folder and submit it to the jQueuer web interface.
+Take the jobs.json file from the 'app/bin' folder and submit it to the jQueuer web interface.
 This process instructs the worker nodes to run MUSCLE into containers and passes to them parameters for input and output data.

-3. For every MUSCLE container we see an output file in the folder 'data/output', e.g. out-1-dataset.afas.
+For every MUSCLE container we see an output file in the folder 'data/output', e.g. out-1-dataset.afas.

-4. For every MUSCLE container we see a log file in the folder 'data/logs'.
+For every MUSCLE container we see a log file in the folder 'data/logs'.
 In this folder there is one log file for each container you start.
 These log files contain information about input/output files, and MUSCLE processes.

-5. When all jobs are completed you will have an output file for each input file.
+When all jobs are completed you will have an output file for each input file.

-Your can now go to phase 3 and merge the results with MUSCLE profile option.
+You can now go to phase 3 and merge the results with MUSCLE profile option.

 #### Standalone Solution